Liebeck v. McDonald's Restaurants: Similar lawsuits

 In McMahon v.
 Bunn Matic Corporation (1998), Seventh Circuit Court of Appeals Judge Frank Easterbrook wrote a unanimous opinion affirming dismissal of a similar lawsuit against coffeemaker manufacturer Bunn-O-Matic, finding that 179 °F hot coffee was not "unreasonably dangerous".
 In Bogle v.
 McDonald's Restaurants Ltd. (2002), a similar lawsuit in the United Kingdom failed when the court rejected the claim that McDonald's could have avoided injury by serving coffee at a lower temperature.

-Since Liebeck, major vendors of coffee, including Chick-Fil-A, Starbucks, Dunkin' Donuts, Wendy's, Burger King, hospitals, and McDonald's have been defendants in similar lawsuits over coffee-related burns.
+Since Liebeck, major vendors of coffee, including Chick-fil-A, Starbucks, Dunkin', Wendy's, Burger King, hospitals, and McDonald's have been defendants in similar lawsuits over coffee-related burns.
 There have also been lawsuits over injuries from other hot liquids.
-Two years prior to Liebeck, a similar lawsuit was settled during the trial for $15 million due to injuries from a sink in a rented apartment.
+Two years before Liebeck, a similar lawsuit was settled during the trial for $15 million due to injuries from a sink in a rented apartment.

 Another lawsuit involving McDonald's was heard in Florida with the restaurant sued after a four-year-old girl suffered second-degree burns after a chicken nugget from a Happy Meal fell in between her leg and the seatbelt.
-McDonald's was found liable for negligence in the case and in July 2023 the girl, then eight years-old, was awarded $800,000 in damages.
+McDonald's was found liable for negligence in the case and in July 2023, the girl, then eight years old, was awarded $800,000 in damages.

 Coffee temperature

 According to a 2007 report, McDonald's had not reduced the temperature of its coffee, serving it at 176–194 F, relying on more sternly worded warnings on cups made of rigid foam to avoid future injury and liability (though it continues to face lawsuits over hot coffee).
-However, in 2013, the New York Times reported that McDonald's had lowered its service temperature to 170–180 F. The Specialty Coffee Association of America supports improved packaging methods rather than lowering the temperature at which coffee is served.
+However, in 2013, The New York Times reported that McDonald's had lowered its service temperature to 170–180 F. The Specialty Coffee Association of America supports improved packaging methods rather than lowering the temperature at which coffee is served.
 The association has successfully aided the defense of subsequent coffee burn cases.
-Similarly, as of 2004, Starbucks sells coffee at 175–185 F, and the executive director of the Specialty Coffee Association of America reported that the standard serving temperature is 160–185 F.